Uniqcoda/money-app/README.md

 ## Image Upload & Labelling
-This step would be done on the GCP VertexAI platform.
+=> This step would be done on the GCP VertexAI platform.
 Follow the [image upload and labelling video](https://youtu.be/Z4m0axcriuw?si=8bZe3-x8HiiCSp11) for further instructions.
+=> Also check out [Vertex AI documentation on object detection](https://cloud.google.com/vertex-ai/docs/image-data/object-detection/prepare-data).
+This docs is also applicable to model training, evaluation, deployment and testing.

 ## Model Training, Evaluation & Deployment
 This step is also done on GCP VertexAI platform.
 Follow the [Model Training video](https://youtu.be/fZ6-Tq8K0vw?si=rPS9LaG3CmphyYLq) for further instructions.